How Jonathan Helps Clients

 - He was a senior health care shareholder until 2017 when he became of counsel in Buchanan's Harrisburg office.
 He was elected as a past member of the firm's Board of Directors and served as a former co-managing shareholder of the firm's Harrisburg offices as well as Vice-Chair of the Health Care Section.
 He was twice elected to the Firm’s compensation committee and served as its Chair.

-- He has successively been recognized by his legal peers in the health care section of The Best Lawyers in America® list for more than 25 years, and as the Harrisburg "Lawyer of the Year" in Healthcare Law in 2019 and 2012.
+- He has successively been recognized by his legal peers in the healthcare law category of The Best Lawyers in America® list for more than 25 years, and as the Harrisburg "Lawyer of the Year" in Healthcare Law in 2019 and 2012.
 He was also named to the Pennsylvania Super Lawyers list for over seven years, representing the top 5 percent of attorneys practicing in Pennsylvania.

 - He has attained recognition by Martindale-Hubbell with the 2017 AV Preeminent™ rating for over 20 years.

 - He has represented counties, other providers as “covered entities” and related parties in crafting HIPAA compliance plans and is a regular speaker on current regulatory and legislative issues, public and private payer methodologies, behavioral health laws and managed care initiatives including the Pennsylvania HealthChoices Program and implementation of the Affordable Care Act.